The iPhone 8 rumour mill is heating up, particularly in light of the fact that 2017 is the 10th anniversary of the launch of the iPhone.

 What will the next iPhone be called?

-Logically, and based on previous behaviour (Apple releases a full-version update every other year - such as iPhone 4, iPhone 5, iPhone 6 - and a more limited 'S' update in between - iPhone 4s, iPhone 5s and 5c, iPhone 6s), we ought to get an iPhone 7s and an iPhone 7s Plus in September.
+This would be a break from the norm.
+Apple releases a full-version iPhone update every other year - such as iPhone 4, iPhone 5, iPhone 6 - and a more limited 'S' update in between - iPhone 4s, iPhone 5s and 5c, iPhone 6s.
+So, based on previous behaviour, we ought to get an iPhone 7s and an iPhone 7s Plus in September.
 But it's possible that Apple won't continue the S strategy for much longer.

-Many of us have pointed out that the 'tick-tock' system is a risky policy, tacitly acknowledging that iPhone generations alternate between major and minor updates - to be especially harsh, you could say worthwhile and superfluous updates.
-When the average user hears that the new iPhone hasn't even been considered worthy of a full version number upgrade, they'll be put off from spending money on the new offering.
-Not to mention that an S update is more confusing for buyers: iPhone 6 followed by iPhone 7 would have been clear and easy to understand; but it's less obvious which out of the iPhone 6, 6s, 6 Plus and 6s Plus is the more advanced model.
+The 'tick-tock' system is a risky policy.
+When the average user hears that the new iPhone hasn't even been considered worthy of a full version number upgrade, they'll be put off from spending money on it.
+Not to mention that an S update is more confusing for buyers.

-And in October 2016 a little extra weight was added to the 'iPhone 8 in 2017' theory.
+In October 2016 a little extra weight was added to the 'iPhone 8 in 2017' theory.
 According to Business Insider, an Apple employee in Israel who solders components spoke to them about the next iPhone and referred to it as the iPhone 8 "unprompted in our conversation".
-The source added that the iPhone 8 would be "different" from the iPhone 6s and iPhone 7, and have a better camera - neither of which are particularly out-there predictions.

-Pundits are increasingly predicting a big iPhone launch in 2017.
-Making predictions about the upcoming performance of Apple stock, analysts at Credit Suisse have forecast that the iPhone 8, to be released on the iPhone's 10-year anniversary in 2017 (skipping the 'S' generation in recognition of its major updates) will feature "significant innovations" such as a full-glass OLED screen, new and upgraded haptic feedback features, wireless charging and numerous major specs improvements including the camera and processor.
+Making predictions about the upcoming performance of Apple stock, analysts at Credit Suisse forecast that the iPhone 8, to be released on the iPhone's 10-year anniversary in 2017, will skip the 'S' generation in recognition of its major updates.

-And here's one more: Mac Otakara is now predicting that the late-2017 iPhone will be called 'iPhone Edition'.
-This would echo the branding of the most expensive model of Apple Watch, and thus impart a certain premium feel, but we had the impression Apple was pulling away from the Apple Watch Edition.
-We'd guess that it hasn't sold too many of those £13,000 gold watches.
+Mac Otakara is predicting that the late-2017 iPhone will be called 'iPhone Edition'.
+This would echo the branding of the most expensive model of Apple Watch, and thus impart a certain premium feel.

 Macworld poll: What do you think Apple will call its next iPhone?